Programmatic advertising: India story

 Direct still the preferred channel

 Most publishers still prefer direct channels to sell premium video and rich media inventory.
-Hence Programmatic advertising constitutes lower value formats which are not in preference in larger advertisers.
+Programmatic advertising hence constitutes lower value formats which are not preferred by larger advertisers.

 Limited Audience & Trustworthy Data

 Brands have to pay higher minimum bidding price (eCPM) in India as most brands try to reach out to the same audience set in top 10 metros based on purchasing power and disposable income.
 Additionally, brands have concerns around the transparency of inventory available through the platform.

 The ratio of online vs. offline marketing spends globally is around 50:50 while the ratio in India is still more inclined towards offline spends.
 For programmatic advertising to have a higher share of the pie, the overall digital pie has to get bigger.

 Creative quality gets ignored in programmatic advertising because the media planners and the marketers don’t understand how to incorporate creative performance measurement into ad buying systems.
 A system where every creative is treated equally penalizes the whole system.
 The approach for creative has to be different for a low-value display compared to a high-end video.

 Making it work: Programmatic Advertising: India Story

 Bring Programmatic & Creative Together